Zekaroni/SunSpec/README.md

 # SunSpec
-This is the official repository for the BRCTC Space Team's SunSpec project.
+This is the official repository for the BRCTC Space Team's SunSpec project that will take flight through [NASA's RockSat-X program](https://www.nasa.gov/wallops/stem/rocksatx/) in 2024.

 ## Table of Contents